phposter/fluxbb/readme.md

 See the wiki

-Downloads can be found at
+Downloads can be found [here](https://github.com/phposter/releases/releases/tag/phposter.forums.releases.unstable) for nightly and in-development builds

+Stable build coming soon!